What are LMU’s primary social media channels?

 Can I create a social media presence for my LMU college/school, department, office or center?

 Absolutely!
 However, if you add social media to your existing marketing channels please do it properly.
-That entails adhering to LMU’s University Web and New Media Resources Policy, developing a content strategy and consistent posting schedule, and engaging with your audience (answering questions submitted to your Facebook page, retweeting relevant posts, monitoring hashtags, etc.).
+That entails adhering to LMU’s University Web and New Media Resources Policy, which can be found on our Policies page, developing a content strategy and consistent posting schedule, and engaging with your audience (answering questions submitted to your Facebook page, retweeting relevant posts, monitoring hashtags, etc.).
 In addition, ask yourself if creating a new social media account fills an untapped niche on campus; it might make more sense to align your social media efforts with an existing account (at the school or department level, for example) than building an audience from scratch.

 Here are some questions to ask yourself before taking on the responsibility of social media on behalf of your organization.
 New LMU social media accounts should be registered via this online form, for potential inclusion in the campus-wide directory.
 Note that MarComm requests login credentials to your accounts for the sole purpose that they are accessible in the event the primary administrator leaves LMU.